Health care FSA debit card

 Will a new debit card be issued for each plan year I enroll?

-No. The debit cards are good for three years, so do not cut them up or throw them away should you exhaust your account during the plan year.
-New cards will be issued when the old ones have expired.
+No. The debit cards are good for five years, so do not cut them up or throw them away if you exhaust your account during the plan year.
+New cards will be issued when the old ones are about to expire.

 How do I know when a debit card expires?

 The expiration date is printed on the card.

 If I elect COBRA for the FSA, can I still use my debit card?

 No. The health care FSA debit card will be deactivated when your employment terminates.
 You will need to request any reimbursement using the claim form.